michaeljfriedman/economy-simulator/README.md

   person will spend each month.
 For example, setting this to 50% means that people will, on average, spend 50% of their money each month.
-The actual percentage that each person spends is different each month, drawn uniformly from a range between 0 and 1, squashed on one end so that it centers at this number.
+The actual percentage that each person spends is different each month, drawn uniformly from a subrange between 0 and 1, pushed toward one end so that it centers at this number.
 - **Spending distribution across industries**: the distribution of which industries people will spend their money in.
 For example, if you had 5 industries, 4 that each have 25% probability, and 1 with 0%, this would